 Despite the complexities and costs, the quality and performance of packaging produced with PCR resins is very close to that of packaging produced with virgin resins.
 The average consumer would not be able to tell the difference.

-Perhaps the greatest opportunity for brands is what packaging made from PCR resin says to consumers about your brand.
+Perhaps the greatest opportunity for brands is what PCR packaging says to consumers about your brand.
 There’s a reason why brands that use recycled packaging promote that fact in their marketing and on the packaging itself.

 It shows you’re taking meaningful steps to protect natural resources.
 It shows you’re listening to consumers who would prefer to buy from brands that practice sustainability.